© Crown copyright 2018

 Where an application for the registration of a transfer of whole, a charge of whole or a transfer of charge is delivered by electronic means, the scale fee payable will be reduced by 50 per cent.
 However, large-scale applications, under article 6, are not subject to the 50 per cent reduction.

 The fee under Article 6 is the sum of:

 - £10 for each of the first 500 land units comprised in an application, and

 - £5 for each additional land unit over 500 units

 There is a maximum Article 6 fee of £40,000 (£30,000 for voluntary applications) which applies to first registration applications.
 There is no cap on registered land.
-The tables with examples A and B later in Examples illustrate this formula.
+The tables with examples A, B and C later in Examples illustrate this formula.

 Where the application is a large-scale voluntary first registration, the fee order makes provision under Article 2(6) for a 25 per cent reduction in fees.
 The examples below relate solely to compulsory registrations.

 To decide whether you should assess the fee under Article 6, ask yourself, in relation to each application that you intend to make:

 - does this application relate to 20 or more registered land units?

 - does this application relate to 20 or more unregistered land units?